williamchong/blog.williamchong.cloud/_posts/2023-05-16-workaround-import-failed-in-medium.markdown

 ---

+## tldr: If you just want a Medium Story Backdating tool
+If you just want to control the publish date of your story, use my new [Medium Backdating Tool](https://medium-backdate.williamchong.cloud).

 ## Import story tool

 Medium has a powerful feature that allows you to import websites you own into stories.
 All you need to do is to provide an URL then press Import.
 [Check it out if you haven’t tried it before](https://medium.com/p/import).